-- 1. Install the drive block. - 2. - 3.
+- 1. Wear appropriate PPE listed above. - 2.
+Install the drive block. - 3.
 Fill the bucket with solution of carpet shampoo. - 4.
-Fill the pump up sprayer 1/2 full using a solution of rotary carpet shampoo. - 5.
-Check the cord and plug end for grounding prong before inserting it into the outlet. - 6.
-Using the pump up sprayer, mist spray a 15 ft. x 15 ft. area. - 7.
+Fill the pump-up sprayer 1/2 full using a solution of rotary carpet shampoo. - 5.
+Check the cord and plug the end for grounding prong before inserting it into the outlet. - 6.
+Using the pump-up sprayer, mist spray a 15 ft. x 15 ft. area. - 7.
 Soak the bonnet in the bucket and ring it out thoroughly. - 8.
 Install the bonnet on the drive block. - 9.
 Start working away from the receptacle to scrub the floor. - 10.
-Continue to mist spray and scrub the carpet until the area is complete. - 11.
-Watch for soiling of the bonnet.
-Dirty bonnets only redistribute the dirt over the carpet.
-If one side of at the bonnet gets dirty, it may be turned over once to use the clean side prior to laundering.
+Continue to mist spray and scrub the carpet until the area is complete.